Shop and Save on New York State Health Insurance

 Feb 2nd, 2012

-health care reformWrapped inside the pages of The Patient Protection and Affordable Care Act is a passage that reflects upon how long-term medical care will be dealt with in the future years to come.
+Wrapped inside the pages of The Patient Protection and Affordable Care Act is a passage that reflects upon how long-term medical care will be dealt with in the years to come.
 There is a passage that represents the Community Living Assistance Services and Support Act or CLASS, as it will be called.
-This part of the universal health insurance reform that was designated some time ago and only recently added to the health reform act as a gesture.
+This part of the universal health insurance reform was designated some time ago and only recently added to the health reform act as a gesture.

 This is a long-term insurance that will be available to all American citizens now that the health reform bill has been signed into law.
 Every American citizen will be automatically enrolled to ensure the best quality medical care possible when it is found he or she requires the service.
 Of course, the one catch is that the individual must have the resources to pay for the first five years.

-This new affordable health insurance for those suffering with long-term illness who require medical care on a regular basis does sound inviting, but is it?
+This new affordable health insurance for those suffering from long-term illness who require medical care on a regular basis does sound inviting, but is it?
 Long-term medical care today is very expensive, especially for our senior citizens who seem to require it most.

 Another one of the difficulties is that many of the nursing homes around the country are very quietly closing their doors.
 The new insurance mandates are affecting many of the health care decisions made by the nursing homes going from state to state.
 The government in this case is planning to render a final decision before January 2011.

 It remains a question though, why so many of the long-term nursing homes are silently moving out their residents into another long-term nursing home and then closing their doors.
-Perhaps the long-term insurance for these senior citizens will improve some over time, but there are many who continue to have their doubts.
+Perhaps the long-term insurance for these senior citizens will improve some over time, but many continue to have their doubts.

 "Vista Health Solutions" www.nyhealthinsurer.com Tel (888)215-4045 Email [email protected]